 - Honoree, Best Lawyers in America (multiple years)

-- Honoree, Chambers (multiple years)
+- Honoree, Chambers and Partners USA (multiple years)

 - Recognized by Legal 500 U.S. (multiple years)

 - Federal Communications Bar Association, Executive Committee (2017-present)